© Unofficial Royalty 2024

 July 11, 1274 – Birth of Robert I the Bruce, King of Scots at Turnberry Castle in Ayrshire, Scotland

 Robert the Bruce is a Scottish national hero and was King of Scots during the First War of Scottish Independence.
 Robert de Bruis (or Brus), his birth name from his Norman ancestors, was popularly called Robert the Bruce.
-The Scots refused to tolerate English rule and the result was the Wars of Scottish Independence, a series of military campaigns fought between Scotland and England, first led by William Wallace and after his execution, led by Robert the Bruce.
+The Scots refused to tolerate English rule, resulting in the Wars of Scottish Independence, a series of military campaigns fought between Scotland and England, first led by William Wallace and after his execution, led by Robert the Bruce.
 Robert the Bruce as Earl of Carrick and 7th Lord of Annandale, held estates and property in Scotland, a barony and some minor properties in England, and a strong claim to the throne of Scotland.
 On March 27, 1306, Robert the Bruce was proclaimed Robert I, King of Scots.

 Unofficial Royalty: Robert I the Bruce, King of Scots